pagkly/Zed/Investopedia3/Marketing Mix.md

 ### Promotion

 Joint marketing campaigns also are called a promotional mix.
 Activities might include advertising, sales promotion, personal selling, and public relations.
 A key consideration should be for the budget assigned to the marketing mix.
-Marketing professionals carefully construct a message that often incorporates details from the other three Ps when trying to reach their [target audience](https://www.investopedia.com/terms/t/target-market.asp).
+Marketing professionals carefully construct a message that often incorporates details from the other three Ps when trying to reach their [[target audience]](https://www.investopedia.com/terms/t/target-market.asp).
 Determination of the best mediums to communicate the message and decisions about the frequency of the communication also are important.

 Value-based pricing plays a key role in products that are considered to be status symbols.